DNEAT

 Our vision is to embed computing in as many learning opportunities as possible.
 This will provide our children with the concrete experiences of when and how they can use digital media in different aspects of their lives.
 Through stimulating and challenging experiences children will continue to develop their love for learning and become confident and independent users of a range of software and hardware.

-In the ever changing digital world we aim to provide all children with not only the skills to use the technology which exists today but also the lifelong thinking skills and passion to continue to develop their love for computing through secondary school and beyond.
+In the ever-changing digital world, we aim to provide all children with not only the skills to use the technology which exists today but also the lifelong thinking skills and passion to continue to develop their love for computing through secondary school and beyond.

 At Hopton we promote digital citizenship through modelling how social media should be used responsibly with a strong focus on creating a good digital footprint.
-Our facebook page demonstrates to the children how to positively use the internet to share joy and appropriate information.

 Safer Internet Day